 Perhaps the biggest change for Sky though came in 2005 when it purchased ISP EasyNet and created its own broadband provider.
-It has since branched out into streaming TV with NOW TV and Sky Anytime, and collaborated with TalkTalk to launch UFO, a gigabit fibre broadband service currently being trialled in York.
+It has since branched out into streaming TV with NOW TV and Sky Anytime, and collaborated with TalkTalk to launch UFO, a gigabit fibre broadband service.

 Sky broadband and phone deals

-Sky is now one of the most popular ISPs in the country, and with good reason.
+Sky is now one of the most popular ISPs in the country.
 They offer great speeds at affordable prices plus the option to bundle broadband in with TV.

 What speeds and services are available with Sky packages?